 Manual: Manual distraction occurs when the driver takes their hands off the steering wheel for some reason.
 This could lead to the loss of control of the vehicle and then an accident.

 There are also auditory distractions, which occur when a sound unrelated to driving captures the driver’s attention, making them lose their focus on the road or their surroundings.
 If you’ve suffered injuries due to distracted driving in St. Petersburg, consult a lawyer to get compensated for the damages.
-If you don’t already have a lawyer, get in touch with Lewis & Castagliola to have one of the best law firms work on your case.
+If you don’t already have a lawyer, get in touch with car accident attorneys Lewis & Castagliola to have one of the best law firms work on your case.

 St. Petersburg, Florida Laws Against Distracted Driving